 Kevan Harris is Assistant Professor of Sociology at the University of California, Los Angeles.

-"This impressive book pushes Iranian studies from the cloisters of area studies to the wider precincts of global political economy.
-Kevan Harris documents how the Islamic Republic of Iran, for all the uniqueness of its political institutions, has created parts of a recognizable welfare state that includes educational, health, and old-age services."—Charles Kurzman, author of The Unthinkable Revolution in Iran
+“This impressive book pushes Iranian studies from the cloisters of area studies to the wider precincts of global political economy.”—Charles Kurzman, author of The Unthinkable Revolution in Iran

-"In a well-written and succinct manner, A Social Revolution provides a convincing and original account of how the revolutionary regime of the Islamic Republic of Iran was able to endure and survive years of turmoil by embedding itself in the larger society through effective social programs.
-A Social Revolution not only addresses new questions but makes use of a wealth of primary materials collected within Iran.
-Harris has had the privilege of gathering the materials inside Iran, a privilege that few American scholars have had since the 1979 Revolution."—Ervand Abrahamian, author of The Coup: 1953, the C.I.A., and the Roots of Modern U.S.-Iranian Relations
+”An original account of how the revolutionary regime of the Islamic Republic of Iran was able to survive years of turmoil.
+Harris has had the privilege of gathering the materials from inside Iran, access few American scholars have had since the 1979 revolution.”—Ervand Abrahamian, author of The Coup: 1953, the C.I.A., and the Roots of Modern U.S.-Iranian Relations

-"A Social Revolution offers an invaluable counterpoint to the prevailing conventional wisdom and should be required reading for anyone trying to decipher social development in contemporary Iran.
-Working from primary documents and fieldwork over a five year period, Kevan Harris goes beyond the standard theocratic political frame to document how social mobilization and elite competition created an intriguing and surprisingly successful Iranian variation on the developmental state."—Peter Evans, Professor Emeritus, Department of Sociology, University of California, Berkeley and Senior Research Fellow, Watson Institute for International Studies and Public Affairs, Brown University
+”A Social Revolution offers an invaluable counterpoint to the prevailing conventional wisdom and should be required reading.
+Harris goes beyond the standard theocratic political frame to document a surprisingly successful Iranian variation on the developmental state.”—Peter B. Evans, author of Embedded Autonomy: States and Industrial Transformation